-Age: 36 Director Since: December 2012 Board Committees: Compensation Governance
+Age: 38 Director Since: December 2012 Board Committee: Executive (Chair)

-Mr. Boze is a Partner at ValueAct Capital, a privately-owned investment firm.
-Prior to joining ValueAct Capital in August 2005, Mr. Boze was an investment banker at Lehman Brothers, focused on power utilities and technology mergers and acquisitions.
+Mr. Boze has served as the Independent Chair of our Board since May 2018.
+He is a Partner and a Member of the Management Committee of ValueAct Capital, a privately-owned investment firm that he joined in August 2005.
+Prior to joining ValueAct Capital, Mr. Boze was an investment banker at Lehman Brothers, focused on power utilities and technology mergers and acquisitions.

 Mr. Boze brings to our Board experience in finance, strategy and mergers and acquisitions as well as deep knowledge of our business as a Partner at a significant stockholder.
-He previously served on the board of directors of Valeant Pharmaceuticals International.
+He serves on the board of directors of Trinity Industries, Inc. and previously served on the board of directors of Valeant Pharmaceuticals International.
 Mr. Boze holds a B.E. from Vanderbilt University and is a CFA charterholder.